The seeds for Tingono were planted roughly five years ago when Sami and I were building our first AI startup, GlimpzIt.

 All of this brings us to where we are today.
 Tingono is the result of being sufficiently agitated by the problems I mentioned above.
 We are incredibly fired up by the challenge to make it truly easy to retain and expand revenue.
 And we couldn’t be more excited to share with you what we’ve been building.

-Please join our waitlist to be one of the first to learn details about our solution.
-Also, please share news about Tingono with others you know will benefit from solving customer retention and expansion.
+In the meantime, please share news about Tingono with others you know who will benefit from solving customer retention and expansion.